PLTW-CSA/Spring-2020-CSCI-360-Database-Mgmt-Systems/Lectures/Topic 2.md

 + Applications running on clients utilize an Application Program Interface (API) to access server databases via standard interface such as:
   - ODBC: Open Database Connectivity standard
   - JDBC: for Java programming access
-## 2.5.3 Two-Tier Client/Server Architectures for dmbsS
+## 2.5.3 Two-Tier Client/Server Architectures for DBMSs
 + Client and server must install appropriate client module and server module software for ODBC or JDBC
 + A client program may connect to several DBMSs, sometimes called the data sources.
 + In general, data sources can be files or other non-DBMS software that manages data.